Mullengudgery, New South Wales

-Mullengudgery Parish (Oxley County), New South Wales is a rural locality of Bogan Shire and a civil parish of Oxley County, New South Wales, Cadastral divisions of New South Wales.
+Mullengudgery, New South Wales is a rural locality of Bogan Shire and a civil parish of Oxley County, New South Wales, one of the cadastral divisions of the state.

-The parish is on the Belaringar Creek and the Main Western railway line just east of Nyngan.
-There is a (disused) railway Station at Mullengudgery.
-The former station sign is retained along the railway near a property of the same name.
+The parish is on Belaringar Creek and the Main Western railway line just east of Nyngan and just north of the geographical centre of New South Wales.
+There is a disused railway halt at Mullengudgery.
+The former halt’s sign is retained along the railway line near a sheep station of the same name.

 The economy of the parish is based on broad acre agriculture of sheep, cattle and wheat.

 The topography is flat with a Köppen climate classification of BsK (Hot semi arid).

 The traditional owners of the area are the Wiradjuri. people.